top of page

 10 Must Have BC Trout Flies for Lakes

 BC Interior lake season is usually in full swing from late-April to late-October, and one of the most common questions we get asked is "Which flies do I bring up this weekend?".
-Although there are some flies that seem to work better in lakes at certain times of the year, these 10 MUST HAVE fly patterns should adorn every fly anglers box in a variety of sizes and colours.
+Although there are some flies that seem to work better in lakes at certain times of the year, these 10 MUST HAVE fly patterns should adorn every fly anglers box in a variety of sizes and colours (plus a few more honourable mentions).

 Pumpkinhead

-Folk lore has it that John Kent designed this fly during his tenure at Tunkwa Lake.
+Folklore has it that John Kent designed this fly during his tenure at Tunkwa Lake.
 Whatever it's origin, it is a go to fly on pretty much any BC lake.
 They work well both trolled, and cast and stripped.
+When tied on a jig with a tungsten bead it works nicely under an indicator or dangled from a full sink line (check out the Pumpkinhead Bomber).

 Chromie